 It is against this backdrop of social and structural inequities and limited guidance in peer-reviewed literature around ‘what works’ to improve outcomes related to mental health, substance use, and sustained exits out of homelessness, that the COVID-19 pandemic came on scene – accelerating our need for an evidence-informed response.

-This report represents preliminary insights from a rapid knowledge synthesis of survey data collected from 188 providers who work with young people who are experiencing or have experienced homelessness.
 To our knowledge, this is the first synthesis focused on the mental health and substance use needs of young people who are experiencing or have experienced homelessness during the COVID-19 pandemic.